Perry M. Smith: Awards and honors

-The Georgia Aviation Hall of Fame has announced that Smith will be inducted in 2020.
+The Georgia Aviation Hall of Fame inducted Smith in 2021.

 Author

-Smith has written six books, including Assignment Pentagon, Rules and Tools for Leaders (recently updated with co-author, Gen. Jeffrey Foley) and A Hero among Heroes: Jimmie Dyess and the 4th Marine Division.
+Smith has written seven books, including Assignment Pentagon, Rules and Tools for Leaders (last edition updated with co-author, Gen. Jeffrey Foley) and A Hero among Heroes: Jimmie Dyess and the 4th Marine Division.
 In June 2015 Smith released an updated version of his Dyess book entitled "Courage, Compassion, Marine: The Unique Story of Jimmie Dyess."

 Smith assisted in the editing and marketing of the book, Medal of Honor, by Peter Collier.
 This best selling book profiles the remarkable life stories of living Medal of Honor recipients.
 The book originally included a 90-minute DVD narrated by Brian Williams.
 The 3rd edition of this book was published in October, 2011.
 It contains the life stories of recipients from World War II to the War on Terror.
+In 2021 he self-published his memoir, Listen Up: Stories from Pearl Harbor, Vietnam, the Pentagon, CNN and Beyond.